 Display relevant products: When the checkout process is complete, along with the order summary, you can include a list of complementary or relevant products.
 Showing products based on their purchase history will increase the chances that they may buy these products in the near future.

-Remember, you don’t have to implement all of these suggestions.
+Remember, you don’t have to implement all of these suggestions right away.
 Just pick one, test it, if it works, optimize it.